WW1 Cemeteries.com - A photographic guide to over 4000 military cemeteries and memorials

 In addition, the graves of three soldiers from the United Kingdom, who fell in October 1918, were removed from VERCHAIN-MAUGRE COMMUNAL CEMETERY to Wellington Cemetery.

-There are now over 300, 1914-18 war casualties commemorated in this site.
-Of these, over 80 are unidentified and special memorials are erected to 20 soldiers from the United Kingdom, known or believed to be buried among them.
+There are 306, 1914-18 war casualties commemorated in this site.
+Of these, 81 are unidentified and special memorials are erected to 20 soldiers from the United Kingdom, known or believed to be buried among them.
 Another special memorial bears the name of a soldier from the United Kingdom, buried in Vendegies-sur-Ecaillon German Cemetery, whose grave could not be found.

 The cemetery covers an area of 769 square metres and is enclosed by a low brick wall.